polar-app/polar-app/content/docs/folders.md

 Folders allow for hierarchical storage.

-Tags allow for structured storage without hierarchy.
+Tags allow for non-hierarchical (networked) storage.

 Both systems have their own advantages and it's up to you how you want to structure your workflow.

-# Differences between Folders and Tags

-Folders are hierarchical.
-Tags are flat.

 ## Folders